roliveira81/CI-MS3-Portuglish/README.md

 ##### General Users

-> -"I came to Ireland to improve my English skills and I'm still learning how to express myself in everyday situations"
+> - "I came to Ireland to improve my English skills and I'm still learning how to express myself in everyday situations"
-> -"I have an advanced English level and look for idioms and expressions to keep increasing my vocabulary"
+> - "I have an advanced English level and look for idioms and expressions to keep increasing my vocabulary"
-> -"I find it hard to explain some thoughts and feelings when in a conversation, some words in Portuguese seem to be irreplaceable"
+> - "I find it hard to explain some thoughts and feelings when in a conversation, some words in Portuguese seem to be irreplaceable"
-> -"I want my Irish friends and colleagues to better understand what I mean and I want to exchange culture about Brazil with them"
+> - "I want my Irish friends and colleagues to better understand what I mean and I want to exchange culture about Brazil with them"
-> -"I'm a languages enthusiast and love to learn new things while having fun"
+> - "I'm a languages enthusiast and love to learn new things while having fun"

 ##### Collaborators

-> -“I’m interested in language/linguistics field and want to give my contributions in return to the many times I benefit from the content other people posted”
+> - “I’m interested in language/linguistics field and want to give my contributions in return to the many times I benefit from the content other people posted”

 ---